inductiva/inductiva/docs-sources/openfoam/run-occdrivaerstaticmesh-case/index.md

 This guide is divided into a few straightforward steps.
 Follow along to explore the performance and scalability of this simulation using the **Inductiva API**.

-**Prefer to read about it first?** Check out our [blog post](https://inductiva.ai/blog/article/from-supercomputer-to-cloud-a-new-era-for-openfoam-simulations) for the full story.
+👉 Check out our [blog post](https://inductiva.ai/blog/article/from-supercomputer-to-cloud-a-new-era-for-openfoam-simulations) for the full story.

 <div class="cta-bar">
   <div class="cta-text">